-Prepared by Bob Polomski, Extension Consumer Horticulturist; Bert McCarty, Turf Specialist; and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
-(New 06/99.)
+Revised by Gary Forrester, Regional Horticulture Extension Agent, Clemson University, 12/15.
+Originally prepared by Bob Polomski, Extension Consumer Horticulturist; Bert McCarty, Turf Specialist; and Debbie Shaughnessy, HGIC Information Specialist, Clemson University.
+New 06/99.

 Ryegrass adapts well to either sun or shade.
 Although cheaper, annual ryegrass is a second choice to perennial ryegrass, since perennial ryegrass has more desirable turf characteristics.
 Annual ryegrass dies out in late spring after being planted in the fall.
 Perennial ryegrass usually lives somewhat longer than annual ryegrass, especially in the shade.
 It can survive for years in some areas of the lawn where it can become a nuisance.
 It has better disease resistance than annual ryegrass.
 It is not recommended as a permanent lawn, however, because of its susceptibility to diseases in hot weather.
 Ryegrasses should only be used in South Carolina for overseeding in the fall.